RSS picks Guilford County Schools administrator as next superintendent - Salisbury Post

 Before he became a district-level administrator, Watlington was principal at three Guilford County schools — two of which received awards for improving most within the district.
 Watlington was hired as a history teacher with Guilford County Schools in 1994 and was recognized as district teacher of the year four years later.

-He’s a New Jersey Native who moved to North Carolina and grew up in Harnett County.
+He’s a New Jersey native who moved to North Carolina and grew up in Harnett County.
 He is a first-generation college graduate who earned a bachelor’s degree from N.C.
 Agricultural and Technical University, a master’s degree in American political history from The Ohio State University and a master’s of school administration as well as a doctorate of education leadership from the University of North Carolina at Chapel Hill.

 Watlington also has been awarded training certificates by Harvard and Yale.